 While there are some ways to provide limited access or complete access and do something like disable the ability to print a document, most of the technologies enable access to be circumvented.

 This Google Book Search patent application describes “a way to allow a user to view an electronic document while preventing the user from making a copy of it.”

 Image distortion for content security

 Filed: September 22, 2004

-For instance, if Google didn’t provide so many other services, such as Gmail and personalized search and Orkut, with the same single sign-on for all of those services, it might be questionable as to whether people would log in to see some books.
-Since they do, it provides one way of tracking how much of a book that a viewer sees.
+For instance, if Google didn’t provide so many other services, such as Gmail and personalized search and Orkut, with the same single sign-on for all of those services, it might be questionable whether people would log in to see some books.
+However, since they do, it provides one way to track how much of a book a viewer sees.